FSO: Fog & Attenuation

 Fog and Rainfall Comparison for Free Space Optics

 With water droplets, the worst attenuation is where droplet size is similar to the wavelength of the infrared radiation – which happens to be that of fog.
 In very thick fogs, extremely high attenuation is experienced, exceeding 100dB/km.
-To put that in perspective, a practical FSO system may have a fade margin of 20 – 30 dB when deployed; which would imply deployment at under 500m in these conditions.
+To put that in perspective, a practical FSO system may have a fade margin of 20 – 30 dB when deployed;, which would imply deployment at under 500m in these conditions.

-Following picture is a street in Oxford, UK, on a typical winter morning.
+The following picture is a street in Oxford, UK, on a typical winter morning.
 Light fog/mist over a country road.

 Fortunately, extremely thick fog is quite rare, and some FSO vendors have advanced planning tools which use weather databases (over 2,700 measurement points worldwide) to predict the reliable distances for almost any city in the world.
 For deployment above these distances, microwave backup is used to ensure uninterrupted data transport.